ddnexus/pagy/docs/guides/chose_wisely.md

 !!!warning Shortcoming

-- **Minimalistic**
 - It knows only the current page and the pointer to the next page.
 - Page pointers are encoded strings and the count is not known.
 - It's extremely fast with APIs and infinite scrolling.

 !!!tip For KEYSET pagination with UI support...